pwnfoo/fakemenot/README.md

 * Run `python setup.py install` to install requirements.
 Install script is still a work in progress.
 * Run `python fakemenot/app.py` after installation.
+* Go to https://apps.twitter.com/app/new and put your consumer and API keys in `fakemenot/twitter.config`

 ### Arguments